use an arcade monitor. Why do I need a special card? I

 30 built-in modes, all of which send 15Khz and all are tailored to

-clock circuitry is different to allow for a lower value of clock,
+clock parameters are different to allow for a lower value of clock,

 needed for lower horizontal scan rates.
 With a PC monitor all of these